jperkin/www.perkin.org.uk/_posts/2013-01-08-solaris-portability-flock.markdown

 ## Summary

-`flock()` is simpler, but at the cost of portability.
+`flock()` is simpler, and retains locks across `fork()` and concurrent access boundaries, but at the cost of portability.
 Please try to use `fcntl()` where possible, it isn't much harder to use, and makes your software run on more platforms.